 In addition to the cases excluded from the general study population (see "General Exclusion Criteria" section), individual hospitalizations were excluded from outcome analyses when the data in the record was insufficient or inappropriate to the measure of interest.
-For example, patients that died were excluded from the readmission analysis but not the mortality analysis.
+For example, patients who died were excluded from the readmission analysis but not the mortality analysis.
 See Table 2 for the exclusions applied for each measure and the number of cases excluded.

-1 The exclusion definition is based, in large part, on the Centers for Medicare and Medicaid Services cohort exclusion definition used in the "2020 Procedure-Specific Readmission Measures Updates and Specifications Report (Isolated Coronary Artery Bypass Graft [CABG] Surgery) - Version 7.0", March 2020.
+&lt;sup>1 The exclusion definition is based, in large part, on the Centers for Medicare and Medicaid Services cohort exclusion definition used in the "2024 Procedure-Specific Readmission Measures Updates and Specifications Report (Isolated Coronary Artery Bypass Graft [CABG] Surgery) - Version 11.0", April 2024.
 Available at https://qualitynet.cms.gov/inpatient/measures/readmission/methodology.